-According to Wrap, the UK waste-reduction charity, families are throwing away £700 worth of food a year on average.
+According to Wrap, the UK waste-reduction charity, families are throwing away £810 worth of food a year on average.
 In the average home a quarter of a tonne of food a year, the equivalent of 500 meals, ends up in the rubbish bin.
 Half the waste results from food not being eaten before its use-by date and the rest is from cooking or serving too much.
-Food and drink waste in households rose from 7 million tonnes in 2012 to 7.3 million tonnes in 2015.
+Food and drink waste in households rose from 7 million tonnes in 2012 to 10.2 million tonnes in 2018.

-Perhaps the main reason for this is our mis-interpreting of supermarket labelling.
-Display until is only for supermarket information; best before means what it says that the food is best consumed by the date indicated but can still be used after that; use by is the date that should be heeded and the food thrown away after this expiry date.
+Perhaps the main reason for this is our misinterpreting of supermarket labelling.
+Display until is only for supermarket information; best before means what it says that the food is best consumed by the date indicated but can still be used after that; use by is the date that should be heeded and the food recycled or thrown away after this expiry date.
 However, life can be prolonged even here if the food is frozen before the 'use by' date.

-In a study by the University of Aberdeen more than 18 million acres of land in foreign countries is now used to grow crops either consumed directly by Britons or fed to animals that produce meat and milk.
+In a study by the University of Aberdeen more than 18 million acres of land in foreign countries is now used to grow crops either consumed directly by Britons or fed to British animals that produce meat and milk.
 This is exactly double the amount of land used in the UK for growing crops and shows Britain is much more reliant on imported food than government official figures show.
 This comes after a warning form the UK National Farmers Union which accuses successive governments of displaying 'dangerous complacency' over the country's ability to feed itself.

-**A healthy weight range is based on a measurement known as the Body Mass Index (BMI).
+(**A healthy weight range is based on a measurement known as the Body Mass Index (BMI).
 To calculate your BMI you divide your weight in kilograms by your height in metres squared.
 The ideal weight is a reading between 20 and 25 but you are underweight if it is below 20.
-Between 25 and 30 people are considered overweight and above 30 you are classified as obese.
+Between 25 and 30 people are considered overweight and above 30 you are classified as obese.)